b4ubles/Cryptogram/README.md

 # cryptogram

-a cryptogram lib, implemented some simple cryptogram algorithms
+a cryptogram lib, implemented some cryptogram algorithms, some encode methods, and some application of information theory

 ---

 ### cipher algorithms

 * AES
-* Bacon's Cipher
+* Bacon Cipher
 * Caesar Cipher
 * Diffie-Hellman key exchange
 * ElGamal